-The hacienda has 15 beautifully decorated bedrooms, all with their own fireplace; antique gardens along with cozy living and reading rooms offer a peaceful atmosphere.
-Delicious home Ecuadorian cuisine among other types of gastronomic adventures are offered daily, prepared with organic vegetables, trout and dairy products produced on the Hacienda.
+The hacienda has 15 beautifully decorated bedrooms, all with their own fireplace.
+Antique gardens and cozy living and reading rooms offer a peaceful atmosphere.
+Delicious homemade Ecuadorian cuisine among other types of gastronomic adventures are offered daily, prepared with organic vegetables, trout and dairy products produced on the Hacienda.

-The Plaza family with their natural warmth and hospitality welcomes you to their country house and invites you to share life at an authentic hacienda in the Andes of Ecuador.
+The Plaza family, with their natural warmth and hospitality, welcomes guests to their country house to enjoy time at an authentic hacienda in the Andes of Ecuador.

-Zuleta now belongs to Galo Plaza Lasso’s five daughters Elsa, Luz, Rosario, Marcela and Margarita and to his only son Galo.
+Zuleta now belongs to Galo Plaza Lasso’s only son, Galo, as well as Lasso’s five daughters: Elsa, Luz, Rosario, Marcela and Margarita.
 Fernando Polanco, a grandson of Galo Plaza Lasso, is the general manager and he has a private house on the property.
 The rest of the family visits frequently during weekends or holidays.
-To visit Hacienda Zuleta is to experience four centuries of Ecuadorian history seeped in Pre-Colombian, Spanish and Ecuadorian tradition.
+To visit Hacienda Zuleta is to experience four centuries of Ecuadorian history steeped in Pre-Colombian, Spanish and Ecuadorian tradition.

-Hacienda Zuleta's grounds have a rich pre-Incan history as well.
+Hacienda Zuleta’s grounds have a rich pre-Incan history as well.
 The Caranqui Indians were the first inhabitants of the Zuleta area.
 The site has more than 140 Caranqui burial mounds, which were constructed between the 8th and 15th centuries.
 These earth mounds were necessary to protect buildings like huts, sheds and temples from the humidity of the ground.
-The Caranqui Indians settled here from about 800 AD to the mid 1400s when the war-faring Incas arrived.
-They fought the Incas for about forty years but the Incas won.
-Their reign was short-lived however and ended when the Spanish Conquistadors came.
+The Caranqui Indians settled here from about 800 AD to the mid-1400s when the war-faring Incas arrived.
+They fought the Incas for about 40 years but the Incas won.
+Their reign was short-lived, however, and ended when the Spanish Conquistadors came.
 The last Incan king Atahualpa was killed by Francisco Pizarro in 1534.

-Zuleta includes 2,112 hectares of pasture land, forest and protected areas of native primary forest.
-The hacienda’s production consists mainly in milk; with approximately 300 Holstein-Friesian cows.
-The hacienda produces 6,000 liters of milk daily, which is used to produce fresh and aged cheeses in Zuleta’s cheese factory.
+Zuleta includes 5219 acres of pasture land, forest and protected areas of native primary forest.
+The hacienda’s production consists mainly in milk, with approximately 300 Holstein-Friesian cows.
+The hacienda produces 1585 gallons of milk daily, which is used to produce fresh and aged cheeses in Zuleta’s cheese factory.

-Other products are potatoes, barley, wheat, trout and approximately 2,000 sheep for wool and meat and 900 tons of compost per year from the worm farm.
+The farm’s other products include potatoes, barley, wheat, trout and approximately 2000 sheep for wool and meat and 900 tons of compost per year from the worm farm.
 Zuleta also has a beautiful organic garden where it produces 25 different vegetables, herbs and fruits.

 There are almost 100 horses, some pure Andalusians and some polo horses, and a mix of Andalusian, quarter horse and thoroughbred.
-The workers use the horses for transportation inside the hacienda and guests or family ride the horses for their pleasure.
+The workers use the horses for transportation inside the hacienda, while guests or members of the Lasso family ride the horses for their pleasure.